 - How to Become an Epidemiologist?

 - Job Prospects and Salary

 What does an Epidemiologist Do?

 Unlike other healthcare professionals who treat patients at individual levels, epidemiologists deal with a whole community.
-Responsible for evaluating the causes of a disease, Epidemiologists play a crucial role in worldwide pandemics and are amongst the frontline warriors in a healthcare system.
+Responsible for evaluating the causes of disease, Epidemiologists play a crucial role in worldwide pandemics and are amongst the frontline warriors in a healthcare system.
 Their role involves visiting places that are hit by an outbreak where they meet people and collect food, water, and other samples that are later used in a rigorous research process.
-They work closely with marginalized communities and spending most of their time surveying and researching the possible causes of a disease outbreak.
+They work closely with marginalized communities and spend most of their time surveying and researching the possible causes of a disease outbreak.
 The data they collect is then used to develop vaccines and medicines against the disease.
 Epidemiologists are the first to respond in such situations and play a crucial role in containing diseases like polio, malaria, plague, etc.

-- Excellent communication skills as you will be working with communities and informing the public healthcare system about the imminent public health hazards.
+- Excellent communication skills as you will be working with communities and informing the public healthcare system about imminent public health hazards.

 - Incisive research and analytical skills to meticulously determine the best response measure to any public health emergency.